Doctoral School in Polish language

 Lp. | Candidates for supervisors | Faculty/Chair/Department | Proposed research area | |

-1 | Professor Jakub Grzegorz Adamczyk | Faculty of Physical Education / Department of Theory of Sports | jakub.adamczyk@awf.edu.pl | Sports theory, sports training, training theory |
+1 | Professor Jakub Grzegorz Adamczyk | Faculty of Physical Education / Department of Theory of Sports | jakub.adamczyk@awf.edu.pl | sports theory, Training theory, theory and practice of training, performance monitoring in elite sport, post-exercise recovery |

-2 | Professor Michalina Błażkiewicz-Janeczko | Faculty of Rehabilitation / Department of Physiotherapy Fundamentals | michalina.blazkiewicz@awf.edu.pl | Analysis of human movement, muscle force contribution in gait and sports, analysis of postural stability |
+2 | Professor Michalina Błażkiewicz | Faculty of Rehabilitation / Department of Physiotherapy Fundamentals | michalina.blazkiewicz@awf.edu.pl | biomechanics, gait analysis, postural control, muscle force contributions |

-5 | Professor Zbigniew Dziubiński | Faculty of Physical Education / Department of Humanities and Social Sciences | zbigniew.dziubinski@awf.edu.pl | Humanistic and social aspects of physical culture |
+3 | Professor Zbigniew Dziubiński | Faculty of Physical Education / Department of Humanities and Social Sciences | zbigniew.dziubinski@awf.edu.pl | physical education from the perspective of the humanities and social sciences |

 6 | Assoc.
-Prof. Anna Kopiczko | Faculty of Physical Education / Department of Human Biology | anna.kopiczko@awf.edu.pl | Physical anthropology; sports anthropology; nutritional anthropology; sports nutrition; determinants of bone mineral status in various population groups |
+Prof. Anna Kopiczko | Faculty of Physical Education / Department of Human Biology | anna.kopiczko@awf.edu.pl | physical anthropology; sports anthropology; nutritional anthropology; sports nutrition; determinants of bone mineral status in various population groups |

-8 | Assoc.
-Prof. Ewelina Maculewicz | Faculty of Physical Education / Department of Biomedical Sciences | ewelina.maculewicz@awf.edu.pl | Musculoskeletal injury prevention; genetic determinants of overweight and obesity; genetic predispositions for sports performance; and psychogenetics in sport |
+9 | Assoc.
+Prof. Ewelina Maculewicz | Faculty of Physical Education / Department of Biomedical Sciences | ewelina.maculewicz@awf.edu.pl | musculoskeletal injury prevention; genetic determinants of overweight and obesity; genetic predispositions for sports performance; and psychogenetics in sport |

-9 | Professor Andrzej Mastalerz | Faculty of Physical Education / Department of Biomedical Sciences | andrzej.mastalerz@awf.edu.pl | Biomechanics, control, physical exertion, energetics, electromyography, movement technique |
+13 | Professor Andrzej Mastalerz | Faculty of Physical Education / Department of Biomedical Sciences | andrzej.mastalerz@awf.edu.pl | biomechanics in sport, with particular emphasis on identifying the biomechanical factors that determine the performance levels of elite athletes, particularly in weightlifting |

-11 | Assoc.
-Prof. Edyta Smolis-Bąk | Faculty of Rehabilitation / Department of Nursing | edyta.smolis@awf.edu.pl | Cardiology, Geriatrics |
+15 | Assoc.
+Prof. Anna Olczak | Faculty of Rehabilitation / Department of Clinical Physiotherapy | anna.olczak@awf.edu.pl | neurological patients, motor coordination and balance, spinal pain syndromes |

-12 | Professor Aleksandra Truszczyńska-Baszak | Faculty of Rehabilitation / Department of Clinical Physiotherapy | aleksandra.truszczynska@awf.edu.pl | Orthopedic physiotherapy |
+17 | Professor Aleksandra Truszczyńska-Baszak | Faculty of Rehabilitation / Department of Clinical Physiotherapy | aleksandra.truszczynska@awf.edu.pl | orthopedic physiotherapy |

-13 | Assoc.
-Prof. Ida Wiszomirska | Faculty of Rehabilitation / Department of Physiotherapy Fundamentals | ida.wiszomirska@awf.edu.pl | Postural stability; injury prevention in sports; physiotherapy |
+18 | Assoc.
+Prof. Ida Wiszomirska | Faculty of Rehabilitation / Department of Physiotherapy Fundamentals | ida.wiszomirska@awf.edu.pl | postural disorders, postural stability, risk of falls, gait, EMG tests, physiotherapy for medical conditions, respiratory tests, injury prevention in sport |

 Expectations towards candidates for the Doctoral School